AWS Load Balancer

 • Routing by Content

-- HTTP header-based routing: You can route a client request based on any HTTP header value.
+- HTTP headers as the basis for routing: You are able to direct the path that a client request takes based on any HTTP header value.

-- Route a client request using any standard or custom HTTP method.
+- You can route a client request using any method, standard or custom, supported by HTTP.

 - Route a client request using a query string or query parameters.

-- Source IP address CIDR routing: You can route a client request depending on the source IP address CIDR.
+- You are able to route a client request based on the source IP address CIDR, which is a common practice.

 • Target IP addresses